World Breastfeeding Week – History and Significance

 - Mother-Friendly Workplace Initiative (MFWI)

 Discussing breastfeeding in public, and spreading awareness about it is still considered a taboo subject in many places in India.
 However, as educated individuals, we must come forward and work towards removing the social stigma surrounding this topic.
-As an enlightened and responsible citizen, your participation in local celebration and events will make a significant difference.
+As an enlightened and responsible citizen, your participation in local celebrations and events will make a significant difference.